Blood Sugar Basics

 As a consequence, their blood sugar rises and stays chronically high, resulting in type 2 diabetes.

-Insulin, as I’ve made clear, is a key hormone to maintain healthy blood sugar levels.
+Fat Storing Hormone, as I’ve made clear, is a key hormone to maintain healthy blood sugar levels.

 Your New Understanding Of Blood Sugar Basics Will Support Your Health